PFAS (Per- and Polyfluoroalkyl Substances) and PFOA (Perfluorooctanoic acid) Lawsuit

 - Mental impairments

-In February 2018, the state of Minnesota reached a $850 million settlement with 3M regarding a PFAS lawsuit involving water contamination of Twin Cities Metropolitan area.
+In February 2018, the state of Minnesota reached a $850 million settlement with 3M regarding a PFAS lawsuit involving water contamination of the Twin Cities Metropolitan area.
 The lawsuit alleged that the company’s production contaminated the city’ drinking water and natural resources.

 In May 2019, another city in Minnesota, Lake Elmo, reached a settlement with 3M for another PFAS drinking water contamination lawsuit.
 Aside from a $2.7 million payment to the city’s water account, 3M also transferred 180 acres of farmland worth $1.8 million.